-Individuals who are diagnosed with anorexia often have a distorted body image and restrict the number of calories they consume in order to remain thin.
-Some people with the anorexia may also compulsively exercise, binge eat and purge by vomiting or using laxatives.
-The disorder typically occurs during adolescence but it’s not uncommon in children or older adults.
+People who are diagnosed with anorexia often have a distorted body image and restrict the number of calories they consume in order to remain thin.
+Some people with anorexia may also compulsively exercise, binge eat and purge by vomiting or using laxatives.
+The disorder typically begins during adolescence but can occur at any age.

 A common misconception about the disorder is that people who suffer from anorexia are emaciated or underweight.
-However, larger-bodied people and even overweight people can suffer from the disorder.
-Atypical anorexia is an instance when an individual exhibits all of the symptoms of anorexia but whose weight remains within a normal or above normal weight range.
+However, larger-bodied people and even people who are overweight may face the disorder.
+Additionally, atypical anorexia occurs when a person has all of the symptoms of anorexia but their weight remains within a normal or above the normal range.

-Bulimia involves periods of excessive binging, or overeating, followed by purging using various methods including vomiting or laxatives.
-People with bulimia have a fear of gaining weight and often have a distorted body image — but that doesn’t necessarily mean they are underweight.
+Bulimia involves periods of excessive overeating, known as binging, followed by purging using various methods, including self-induced vomiting or laxatives.
+People with bulimia have a fear of gaining weight and often have a distorted body image, but that doesn’t necessarily mean that they are underweight.

-Someone with bulimia may purge in order to manage their current weight or to prevent additional weight gain.
-A person with this disorder may consume more than the recommended 2,000 calories at once and then proceed to purge — either by vomiting, using laxatives, or another method.
-Some of these other methods of purging may include: excessive exercise, enemas, fasting or a combination of purging methods are common alternatives to vomiting.
-If someone binges but doesn’t purge in any form, they are often diagnosed with a binge-eating disorder (BED).
+Someone with bulimia may purge to manage their current weight or to prevent additional weight gain.
+A person with this disorder may consume more than the recommended daily standard of 2,000 calories at once and then proceed to purge, either by vomiting, using laxatives or another method.
+Some of these other methods of purging may include excessive exercise or use of enemas.
+If someone binge eats but doesn’t purge in any form, they may have a binge eating disorder.

 Binge Eating Disorder

-Binge Eating Disorder (BED) is a serious, life-threatening disorder that is defined as repeated occurrences of consuming large quantities of food often very rapidly and to the point of discomfort.
-Other characteristics of BED may include: feeling the loss of control during binge-eating, experiencing shame, distress, or guilt afterward.
-This type of disorder is the most common eating disorder in the country.
+Binge eating disorder (BED) is a serious, potentially life-threatening condition that is defined as repeated occurrences of consuming large quantities of food rapidly, to the point of discomfort.
+Other characteristics of BED may include feeling out of control during a binge eating episode and experiencing shame, distress or guilt afterward.
+This type of disorder is the most common eating disorder in America.

-This eating disorder isn’t necessarily related to losing or maintaining a certain weight — Pica involves eating things that are not commonly thought of as edible and does not contain any substantial nutritional value like dirt, hair, or cotton.
-Diagnosis for Pica is usually made from the clinical history of the person with Pica.
-Once a person is diagnosed with Pica, it is suggested that additional tests for anemia, potential intestinal blockages, and toxic side effects of non-food items consumed.
+Pica disorder involves eating items that are not considered edible and do not contain any substantial nutritional value, like dirt, hair or cotton.
+Diagnosis for pica is usually made after a review of a person’s clinical history.
+Once a person is diagnosed with pica, additional tests may be suggested to check for anemia, potential intestinal blockages and toxic side effects of non-food items.

 This disorder is most common in childhood.
-Pica is often associated with other co-occurring impaired functioning mental health disorders like schizophrenia, autism spectrum disorder and intellectual disability.
-Pica is often the result of an iron deficiency and malnutrition.
-Pica is the body’s way of trying to supplement a significant nutrient deficiency.
-Treatment for Pica typically involves finding the deficiency and then using medication or vitamins to balance everything out.
+Pica is often associated with other co-occurring disorders like schizophrenia, autism spectrum disorder and intellectual disabilities.
+Pica is often associated with iron deficiencies or other malnutrition factors.
+Pica may be the body’s way of supplementing a significant nutrient deficiency.
+Treatment for pica typically involves identifying the specific deficiency and supplementing nutrients to correct the deficiency.

 Avoidant Restrictive Food Intake Disorder

-Eating disorders are most often caused by co-occurring mental health disorders but they cause physical conditions that can be life-threatening.
+Eating disorders may be caused by co-occurring mental health disorders and can cause physical conditions that can be life-threatening.
 The earlier an eating disorder is recognized, the better the chances for recovery.
 Recognizing the early warning signs of eating disorders can make a tremendous difference in the long-term health effects caused by the disorder.
 Signs and symptoms of eating disorders can be generally divided into two sub-categories: behavioral (and emotional) signs and physical signs.

-- Habits and practices that indicate weight loss, dieting and control of food
+- Habits and practices to lose weight, including dieting and control of food intake

 - Obsession with weight and dieting

-- Appears uncomfortable eating in front of others
+- Discomfort with eating in front of other people

 - Skipping meals or taking small portions of food at regular meals